smasher164/pokemonstay/README.md

 ### Deployment

-This repository is set up to deploy on push to master.
+This repository is set up to deploy on commit to master.
 The deployment process's log can be observed under the "Production Deployment" workflow in the Actions tab of the repo.

 The Docker image we are currently using is based on the latest Python 3.8 beta as well as Alpine Linux 3.10.
-The `stay.service` and `stay.sh` files can be ignored as they are deployment details that already exist on the cloud provider's VM.